mcynober/GettingAndCleaningData/README.md

 R 3.1.0 GUI 1.64 Mavericks build (6734)
 R Studio Version 0.98.953

-The code requires the following packages to operate :
+The code requires the plyr() package to operate.
-- plyr()
-- read.table()

 The run_analysis.R file can only be run if the Samsung data is in your working directory as a Zip file.
 Due to the size of the dataset, it is recommended, to prevent long processing time, to download it directly through the link provided above rather than through R.